axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-10-007-the-fiat-system-has-been-good.markdown

  <p>Notives that I didnt mentioned the Portuguese.
 They made money too by importing slaves from West Africa.
 But here is the differenve,</p>
   <ul>
    <li>The Portuguese in Brazil kept villages together.</li>
-   <li>The Spanish tried to keep families together.</li>
+   <li>The Spanish kept families together.</li>
-   <li>The North American did not care for villages of families, they sold each individual enslaved person to the highest bidder.</li>
+   <li>The US did not care for villages of families, they sold each enslaved person to the highest bidder.</li>
   </ul>
  <p>Regardless, families and villages were broken over time in all territories as women and children were sold individually.</p>

 <h1>Slavery Illegal</h1>
- <p>Then Europe made slavery illegal and eventually it stopped.</p>
+ <p>Then Europe made slavery illegal and eventually it stopped, kind of.</p>
  <p>But not in the US.
 The US fought a war instead between the old-fashioned slaver States and the new-fashioned slaver States.
 The new-fashioned States did not see it as slavery, and it was a step forward to the Fiat system.
 So efective that it has lasted to this day and will last longer, perhaps forever.</p>
  <p>The war came about because the Northern States and the Southern States were yelling at each other.
 The Northern States even called it <em>freedom</em> instead of <em>New, Improved Slavery</em>.
 Improved beause it applied to Africans <em>and</em> Europeans.
 You were a slave to your survival and that survival came in the form of low wages.</p>
  <p>And that is why I refer to jobs as slavery.
 Youn stop working, and evuatually you will be in the poor house.</p>